Calling All Fashionistas! You can make your fashion sense pay off. Learn how to make money on Poshmark, and you could hit six-figures.

 Possibly even more surprising, Crunchbase reports that:

 "Oakland-based ThredUp raised $168 million in its public-market debut.
-It is among a handful of clothing and accessory resale marketplaces to go public in recent years.
-The RealReal, a marketplace for authenticated pre-owned luxury items, went public in 2019 and Poshmark, another marketplace for users to buy and sell pre-owned clothing and accessories, went public in January 2021."
+It is among a handful of clothing items and accessory resale marketplaces to go public in recent years.
+The RealReal, a marketplace for authenticated pre-owned luxury items, went public in 2019 and Poshmark, another marketplace for users to buy and sell pre-owned clothing items and accessories, went public in January 2021."

 Poshmark first entered the resale scene in 2011.
 The company’s mission is to provide a unique shopping experience where buyers can browse from over 25 million items and 5,000 brands.
 The owners compare their platform to peeking into a personal stylist’s closet and picking out your favorite pieces.